This post may contain affiliate links, my full disclosure can be read here.

 - Allow my child to edit the contact list

-- Send myself a copy of outgoing email
+- Send myself a copy of the outgoing email

 - Allow images in incoming emails